EneRgYCZ/IOE/README.md

 ```
 $ yarn dev
 ```
-The last command should run the app
+The last command should run the app.
+You can access it by searching [“http://localhost”](http://localhost) in the browser of your choice.

 ## Development